tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

     This tag will group the endpoints in the sidebar by this tag into a collapsed section called "Weather endpoints."
 This is how you build navigation hierarchy for your endpoints.

 5. In the Description field, add the description for this endpoint.
-Expand the orange button below titled "Sample path information" to get a description to paste here.
+Expand the orange button below to get a description to paste here.

     <button type="button" class="btn btn-warning" onclick="$('#paths').toggle( 'fast' )">Sample Path information &raquo;</button>
     <div id="paths" markdown="block" class="expandedBox" aria-expanded="false" style="display: none;">